HUBioDataLab/ASCARIS/README.md

 ## Descriptions of folders and files in the ASCARIS repository

+### Paper Analyses

+All files used to create feature vectors that are used in the main ASCARIS paper are presented under **Paper Analyses** directory.
+PDB and AlphaFold contains files that are created using PDB structures and AlphaFold models, respectively.

 ### Input Files

-Inside **input_files** folder, users can find files that are necessary to run the code.
-Below, explanations of the files can be found.
+Files that are necessary to run the ASCARIS tool are found under **input_files** folder.

 - **swissmodel_structures.txt.zip** : Includes summary file for Swiss-Model structures.
 Swiss-Model summary (INDEX-metadata) files are downloaded separately for each organism from https://swissmodel.expasy.org/repository, and merged into a single file by running create_swissmodelSummary.py code file.
-Generated file is uploaded to GitHub as a zip file, thus it must be unzipped to input_files folder prior to usage.
-Alternatively it can be downloaded from [here](https://drive.google.com/drive/u/1/folders/1pJyXcguupyGggl25fzbRWwwqC6qUbDka).
-If needed, the user can create an updated file by running script create_swissmodelSummary.py in the folder where downloaded newly meta-data is found.
-Relevant file will be created under /input_files.
+Generated file is uploaded to GitHub as a zip file, thus **it must be unzipped to input_files folder prior to usage**.
+Alternatively it can be downloaded [here](https://drive.google.com/drive/u/1/folders/1pJyXcguupyGggl25fzbRWwwqC6qUbDka).
+If needed, the user can create an updated file by running script **create_swissmodelSummary.py** in the directory in which newly downloaded meta-data is found.
+Relevant output file will be created under /input_files.
 ```
 cd ASCARIS
 python3 code/create_swissmodelSummary.py -folder_name folder_to_meta_data